A dog’s nose is usually moist and cool, but not dripping wet.

 If your dog has a runny nose only seasonally (e.g. in spring or fall), and the nasal discharge is clear and watery, chances are he is suffering from seasonal pollen allergy.

-Dogs suffering from canine atopy can develop allergic rhinitis, which is characterized by an abrupt onset of sneezing and a runny nose with a clear watery discharge.
+Dogs suffering from canine atopy can develop allergic rhinitis.
+Typically, the dog will suddenly start sneezing and have a runny nose with a clear watery discharge.
 Dogs with atopy also have very itchy skin, runny eyes, and sneezing.

 Rhinitis and Sinusitis